PanosAntoniadis/slp-ntua/Lab2/README.md

 # Implementation of a phone recognition system using the KALDI toolkit

+## About the project
-## The design of the system can be divided in 4 steps
+The design of the system can be divided in 4 steps
 - Extraction of Mel-Frequency Cepstral Coefficients.
 - Language model training.
 - Acoustic model training.